 The listening and speaking test is the same for both modules.
 The two modalities differ in the areas of the reading test and the written skills exam.
 All four part-exams are usually completed in one day and the whole IETLS lasts almost three hours.

-In the evaluation of the IELTS, there are neither passed nor passed, but scores from 9 to 0, with 9 being the best score to reach.
+In the evaluation of the IELTS, there is neither passed nor passed, but scores from 9 to 0, with 9 being the best score to reach.
 Depending on what you are applying for in New Zealand, you should first contact a local contact to find out what assessment level you need.
 Many have different requirements.

 Once passed successfully, the result is sent to you after 13 days.
 Take good care of the certificate, as only one is issued.
-The IELTS examination centers send up to 5 copies to the respective places where the candidate wishes to apply.
+The IELTS examination centres send up to 5 copies to the respective places where the candidate wishes to apply.